serendipity-page/OGP-Data-Retriver-Plugin-for-Sublime-Text-3/README.md

 ]
 ```

-Note: This command should be called by the name "hugoblogcard" in Sublime Text 3 because of the Class name(see source code)
+Note: This command should be called by the name "**hugoblogcard**" in Sublime Text 3 because of the Class name(see source code)

 ### Link
 + [My Web Site(about learning English from foreign TV shows, written in Japanese)](https://www.serendipity.page/)